What is DevOps?

 DevOps Question #3 – Fill In the Blanks

-Explain a time when you were given a task to figure out a solution for a problem and you had little or no information?
+Explain a time when you were given a task to figure out a solution to a problem and you had little or no information?

 - What type of conversations took place to fill in the blanks?
 And with whom?